bkocis/classical-machine-learning/multiclass-OutputCodeClassifier.md

 ##### 1. Text Classification: Suppose we have a corpus of documents and we want to classify them into multiple categories.

+In this scenario, we have a collection of text documents and our goal is to categorize each document into one of several predefined categories.
+This is a common task in many areas such as news categorization, email spam detection, sentiment analysis, and more.
+In the provided code, we use the fetch_20newsgroups dataset from scikit-learn, which is a collection of approximately 20,000 newsgroup documents, partitioned across 20 different newsgroups.
+We then use the TfidfVectorizer to convert the raw documents into a matrix of TF-IDF features, which can be used as input to our classifier.
+The OutputCodeClassifier is then trained on this data, learning to predict the category of a new document.

 ```python
 from sklearn.datasets import fetch_20newsgroups
 from sklearn.feature_extraction.text import TfidfVectorizer